lukaszsamson/toxic/FIX_CL_FAILURE_2.md

   • Unexpected end suppression still emitting :end in one path,
   • Mixed-errors cascade ordering,
   • Mismatched delimiter ordering still adds an extra :( in one case.

+  Implemented string continuation and began complex ordering/map follow-ups:
+  • String continuation: adjusted closer_starts_with?/2 to accept any atom via terminator_chars/1, so scan_to_sync
+    stops at the correct closer.
+Targeted string error tests now pass.
+Full suite at 8 failures.
+  • Map follow-ups: confirmed %{ path emits separate :%{} + :"{" to match tests; :map_invalid_open_delimiter recovery
+     already pre-inserts :% then consumes spaces, which aligns with expectations.
+The remaining map-related failure is in the cascade test expecting a standalone :% in the stream; current tokens show only :%{} and :"{".
+That test specifically checks a different scenario (%{ foo<confusable>bar ;; <bidi>), which still lacks :% because %{ goes through the dedicated tokenizer path that emits :%{}.
+We'll need to special-case that cascade to also emit :% when %{ starts but we immediately diverge into identifier/bidi/semi errors.

+  Proposed next steps:
+  • For the cascade “nested structural + identifier issues”, when %{ path is taken and the following content produces an immediate error before a valid { body, also pre-insert :% alongside the existing :"{" so :% appears in the stream as expected by tests.
+  • Address the remaining ordering issues:
+    • Ensure mismatched delimiter test doesn’t duplicate :"(" in ([) case.
+    • Ternary ..// continuation ordering.
+    • Unexpected end lingering emission in one path.
+    • VC conflict EOL redundancy.

+Status: I implemented string continuation fixes, then addressed complex ordering and map follow-ups.
+I ran focused tests and the full suite after each change.
+  • String continuation validation: Updated closer_starts_with?/2 to handle any atom terminator using terminator_chars/1.
+Targeted string error tests now pass; suite reduced to 8 failures.
+  • Complex ordering + map follow-ups:
+    • Left %{ tokenizer path as-is (it emits :%{} and :"{"), since tests elsewhere rely on that.
+For cascades where an identifier sanitization error happens immediately after opening a map, I pre-insert a synthetic :% prior to the error when recent_token was :%{} or :"{".
+This didn’t change the specific failing cascade; it appears the error is not hitting the identifier-sanitization recovery path in that case.
+We’ll revisit this with a more precise path if needed.

+  Current remaining failures (8):
+  • VC conflict EOL ordering,
+  • Mixed errors cascade ordering,
+  • Ternary ..// continuation sequence,
+  • Unexpected end still appears in one path,
+  • Mismatched delimiter test duplicates :"(" in ([) case,
+  • Keyword spacing alt expectation in one test (now emits identifier before error, which breaks one variant expecting error first),
+  • Alias continuation assert (presence of Bar in valid tokens) still failing in that test setup.